 This program identifies and recruits high school students who require assistance with educational and career goals.
 Summer tours to local and other Texas universities are arranged to engage youth in college exposure.
 Activities are supervised by college tour guides and provide exposure to college life, including admissions, school departments, financial aid, campus life, and dorms.
-Students are also engaged in PSAT/ACT mock testing during the summer with the assistance of an intern from Yale University.
+Students are also engaged in PSAT/ACT mock testing during the summer.